 They usually have a kitchenette, bathroom, and private entrance.
 Depending on the size and design, they may be all one room like a studio apartment or they can have a bedroom and separate living area.

 How Much Does it Cost to Build an ADU in San Diego?

 An ADU is a great investment in your home, but you will want to make sure you are well aware of the costs.
 Even for a small space, you will need to add electrical, plumbing, and heating.
 Plus, you will need to budget for a bathroom and kitchenette.

 That is why building an ADU can cost $300 to $600 a square foot depending on the degree of difficulty, where the build out is going, and whether or not it is two-story.
 This does not include permit fees.

 What are my Design Options for a Granny Flat?

 A granny flat can be attached or detached from your home.
-Sometimes a granny flat can be added on over the garage or the garage can be converted to a granny flat.
-If there is room in the back or front yard, the granny flat can be added as a detached unit.
-The recent tiny house movement has been a real boon for granny flats, making more space-saving and attractive designs available to homeowners.
+Sometimes it can be added on over the garage or the garage can be converted to a granny flat.
+If there is room in the back or front yard, it can be added as a detached unit.
+The recent tiny house movement has been a real boon, making more space-saving and attractive designs available to homeowners.

-If an elderly family member will be using the granny flat, you will want to make sure the secondary living unit is accessible to seniors.
+If an elderly family member will be using the ADU, you will want to make sure the secondary living unit is accessible to seniors.
 TR Construction also specializes in aging in place remodeling and can help bring the unit in line with universal design or accessible design principles.

-If you would like more details about granny flats and the required steps for building a granny flat in San Diego, please give us a call at (858) 537-6490.
+TR Construction has been working in San Diego County since 1994.
+We very familiar with the zoning laws and can help guide you in the process of building your own ADU.
+If you would like more details about granny flats and the required steps for building one in San Diego, please give us a call at (858) 537-6490.